kmsmith137/rf_pipelines/MANUAL.md

    variations in the data.
 I think that 3.0e-4 (the default) is a reasonable choice of epsilon, but I haven't experimented systematically.

-   FIXME: currently, the only allowed axis type is AXIS_FREQ (=1).
+   FIXME: currently, the only allowed axis type is AXIS_FREQ (=0).
-   I propose that we experiment with replacing the polynomial_detrender(AXIS_FREQ), and if this looks good, then I'll implement AXIS_TIME and AXIS_NONE.
+   I propose that we experiment with replacing the polynomial_detrender in the AXIS_FREQ case, and if this looks good, then I'll implement AXIS_TIME and AXIS_NONE.